swisspost/container_day_ict_campus/advanced/linkwarden/README.md

 - Expose port `3000` to the host as port `3000`
 - Mount a locally created directory `./data` inside the container at `/data/data`
+- Put the container into the `linkwarden` network
 - Set environment variable NEXTAUTH_URL to `http://localhost:3000/api/v1/auth`
 - Set environment variable NEXTAUTH_SECRET
 - Set environment variable DATABASE_URL `postgresql://postgres:<POSTGRES_PASSWORD>@linkwarden-db:5432/postgres` and replace the `<POSTGRES_PASSWORD>` with the password set for the postgresql database
 - Name the container `linkwarden`
 - Use image `ghcr.io/linkwarden/linkwarden`